thomasWeise/moptipy/README.md

 The copyright holder of this package is Prof. Dr. Thomas Weise (see [Contact](#12-contact)).
 The package is licensed under the [GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007](https://github.com/thomasWeise/moptipy/blob/main/LICENSE).
-If a license with special conditions is required for a project, this can be discussed with the copyright holder.
+Terms for a special-purpose licenses can be discussed if need be, see [contact below](#12-contact).

 Copyright (C) 2021-2022  [Thomas Weise](http://iao.hfuu.edu.cn/5) (汤卫思教授)